emilygv/emilyvernon.com/_casestudies/yogabox.md

 {% capture info-highlight %}
 #### Refine Two Users
 Two user groups bring added insight and value, but also complexity.
-I would need to focus more on the teachers for the next development phase.
+I need to focus more on the teachers for the next phase.
 |
 #### Improve Accessibility
-There are many aspects to accessibility, and colour contrast is a foundational necessity.
-This requires further development to enable users.
+There are many aspects to accessibility.
+This requires further development to enable all users looking for theraputic benefits.
 |
 #### Explore User Flows
 It’s necessary to understand its role within the greater context.
 This means always building the user flows before jumping into a design.